MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Create a wished product.
-Any user can create a wished product for one of their own wishlists.
-Admins can create wished products for others.
+Get a single wished product, accessible by owner of the wished product

 ## Create a wished product